RustyYato/RustyYato.github.io/_posts/2021-02-15-Type-Families-1.md

 pub type This<T, A> = <T as Family<A>>::This;
 ```

 Now we can replace all usage of `Option`, `Result<_, E>` with `OptionFamily` or `ResultFamily<E>`!
 From this we can build up abstractions that "require" HKT.
 Let's start with the simplest abstraction `Functor`.
 This is just any `Type -> Type` that has a notion of mapping a value.
-Generally `Functor` represents a collection, but it can do much more than that.
+Generally `Functor` represents a collection, but it can do much more than that (But I won't dive into `Functor` in particular in this post).

 ```rust
 trait Functor<A, B>: Family<A> + Family<B> {